GREATDANELADY.COM

 2).
 Antibiotics Can Save a Life and Compromise Health Too.

 The second issue we need to look at for yeast issues is the use of antibiotics - either "over use" of them, or using them without using a probiotic "back up" at the same time.
 Probiotics (beneficial yogurt like bacteria) keep the flora/fauna of the gut at good levels in the digestive track.
 When this flora/fauna is killed off due to antibiotics we must re-seed the gut with probiotics at the same time!!.
-If we don’t do this, guess what starts to grow out of control --- the yeast/fungus, which also lives in the gut and is just waiting for an opportunity to spread out "like a baptist preacher's wife's rear-end at an all you can eat buffet".
+If we don’t do this, guess what starts to grow out of control --- the yeast/fungus, which also lives in the gut and is just waiting for an opportunity to spread "like a baptist preacher's wife's fanny, at an all you can eat buffet".

 But Probiotics/Prebiotics, keep fungus/yeast at lower levels in the gut as long as it is supplied daily in your pet's diet and we can't fully depend on it on some dog foods.
 Once there is yeast overgrowth, probiotics alone will not push the levels back down.
 It requires supplements to alter the pH of the environment, kill off the yeast, remove the yeast die-off from the body, and probiotics to reseed the gut with beneficial microorganisms.